Dynamic Range Reduction via Branch-and-Bound: Branch and Bound

 \section{Branch and Bound}

 Following all paths of possible \QUBO matrix updates is intractable.
 We combine PR with the \BB paradigm to obtain a trade-off between computational complexity and solution quality---solution paths which cannot lead to an optimum are pruned, based on bounds on the best found solution.

-The algorithm is given in \cref{fig:algo}: the search space is expanded (branch, \cref{alg:branch_and_bound:branch}) and every state is checked whether it can be pruned (bound, \cref{alg:branch_and_bound:bound}) in \cref{alg:branch_and_bound}.
-This is done recursively until the final horizon $\horizon$ is reached and the state with the minimum $\DR$ is returned.
+The algorithm is given in~\cref{fig:algo}: the search space is expanded (branch) and every state is checked whether it can be pruned (bound).
+This is done until the final horizon $\horizon$ is reached and the state with the minimum $\DR$ is returned.